 In their semi final Queens played home side Racing Universitaire d’Alger who clearly had a pedigree; Winners of the North African Cup in 1932 and the North African Champions Cup in 1935.
 RUA would again lift both by the decade’s end.
 They also previously had something of a philosophical former junior team goallie.
 Future Nobel Prize winning author Albert Camus had often attracted positive comment for the passion and courage of his play.
 However any sporting ambitions young Camus had disappeared when he contracted T.B. aged 17.
 In the keenly contested game between RUA and Queens, goals from Tulip and Thomson saw Queens edge it 2-1.
 In the other semi final Racing Club de Santander went through against Maltese side Floriana.

 Going into the game the Santander pedigree makes impressive reading.
-Ever present in the eight seasons since the formation of Primera División, Santander had clocked up a second, a third and two fourth place finishes in the Spanish championship.
+Ever present in the eight seasons since the formation of Primera División, Santander had clocked up a second, a third and two fourth place finishes in the Spanish title contest.
 This included fourth place in the season that had just ended.
 Eye-catchingly the fourth place included home and away double victories against each of Barcelona and Real Madrid.
 The club has since assembled an impressive catalogue of internationalist ex players so to name only a handful; Real Madrid legends Francisco Gento, Miguel Muñoz and Santillana as well as the more currently known Yossi Benayoun and Olof Mellberg.

 The tactics of the Spanish side were a world away from the fluid and skilful football associated with Spanish football today - physical and aggressive.
 After Norrie Haywood put Queens in front the discipline of the Spaniards went completely.
 The searing heat meant ball retention was the name of the Queens game plan.
 However any player in possession of the ball was risking serious injury from the Spanish rough house tactics.
 Jackie Gordon’s on pitch involvement in the tour ended when he became victim to a broken collar bone.
 Joe Tulip was then ordered off but interestingly the referee appears to have been something of a pioneering zealot for the concept of a sin bin – Tulip was allowed to return 10 minutes later.